genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/iterate-with-dry-runs.md

 PUT /api/v1/transformations/configurations/{id}
 ```

 The request body follows the same structure as the original `POST`.
-Updating does not overwrite the configuration: the current state is archived as a previous version and the active version is incremented.
+Updating does not overwrite the configuration: the current state is saved as a previous version and the active version is incremented.
 The same `id` is reused, and earlier versions remain retrievable.

 ## Step 3: Resubmit the dry run